iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

 The trees with optimized branch lengths can be found in `example.phy.treels.trees` If you only want to evaluate the trees without reconstructing the ML tree, you can run:

-    iqtree -s example.phy -z example.treels -n 1
+    iqtree -s example.phy -z example.treels -n 0

 Here, IQ-TREE performs a very quick tree reconstruction using only 1 iteration  and uses that tree to estimate the model parameters, which are normally accurate enough for our purpose.

 IQ-TREE also supports several tree topology tests using the RELL approximation ([Kishino et al., 1990]).
-This includes bootstrap proportion (BP), Kishino-Hasegawa test ([Kishino and Hasegawa, 1989]), Shimodaira-Hasegawa test ([Shimodaira and Hasegawa, 1999]), expected likelihood weights ([Strimmer and Rambaut, 2002]), weighted-KH (WKH), and weighted-SH (WSH) tests.
-The trees are passed via `-z` option:
+This includes bootstrap proportion (BP), Kishino-Hasegawa test ([Kishino and Hasegawa, 1989]), Shimodaira-Hasegawa test ([Shimodaira and Hasegawa, 1999]), expected likelihood weights ([Strimmer and Rambaut, 2002]):

     iqtree -s example.phy -z example.treels -n 1 -zb 1000

 Here, `-zb` specifies the number of RELL replicates, where 1000 is the recommended minimum number.
 The `USER TREES` section of `example.phy.iqtree` will list the results of BP, KH, SH, and ELW methods.

-If you also want to perform the WKH and WSH, simply add `-zw` option:
+If you also want to perform the weighted KH and weighted SH tests, simply add `-zw` option:

     iqtree -s example.phy -z example.treels -n 1 -zb 1000 -zw

+Starting with version 1.4.0 IQ-TREE supports approximately unbiased (AU) test ([Shimodaira, 2002]) via `-au` option:

+    iqtree -s example.phy -z example.treels -n 1 -zb 1000 -zw -au

+This will perform all above tests plus the AU test.

 Finally, note that IQ-TREE will automatically detect duplicated tree topologies and omit them during the evaluation.